udevbe/greenfield/docs/pages/getting_started/index.md

 yarn workspace @gfld/weston-clients preview
 ```

-This makes the following URLs available.
 Enter any of these in the URL bar to see a WebAssembly desktop application.

 ```shell
 web:weston-clients/weston-eventdemo.html